cchandre/pyhamsys/README.md

 ```
 python3 -m pip install pyhamsys
 ```
 For more information on creating a Python virtual environment, click [here](https://realpython.com/python-virtual-environments-a-primer/).
+For a summary with the main steps, click [here](https://github.com/cchandre/HamLorenz/wiki/Python-Virtual-Environment-Primer).

 ## Symplectic Integrators